BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2_Knowing_Your_lightning_Setup.md

 > :link: **TESTNET vs MAINNET:** If you're using mainnet, then _everything_ will instead be placed in the main `~/.lightning/bitcoin` directory.
 These various setups _do_ elegantly stack, so if you are using mainnet, testnet, and regtest, you'll find that `~/.lightning/bitcoin` contains your config file and your mainnet data, the `~/.lightning/testnet` directory contains your testnet data, and the `~/.lightning/regtest` directory contains your regtest data.

-## Knowing Your lightning-cli Commands
+## Know Your lightning-cli Commands

 Most of your early work will be done with the `lightning-cli` command, which offers an easy interface to `lightningd`, just like `bitcoin-cli` does.